 - 1. Invites Greece to take appropriate measures to uphold the basic rights and freedoms as well as identity of the Turkish Muslim Minority emanating from the bilateral and international agreements; - 2.
-Demands again that Greece recognize the elected Muftis of Xanthi and Komotini as the official Muftis;
+Demands again that Greece recognize the elected Muftis of Xanthi and Komotini as the official Muftis:

 - 3. Calls on Greece to take the necessary steps for the election of the Awqaf administration boards by the Turkish Muslim Minority with a view to ensuring their self-governance. - 4.
 Emphasizes its concern on Greece's practice regarding the appointment of 240 imams/religious instructors, despite reactions from the Turkish Muslim Minority. - 5.
 Urges Greece to implement the verdicts issued by the European Court of Human Rights (ECHR) concerning the Non-Governmental Organizations (NGOs) of the Turkish Muslim Minority. - 6.
 Urges once again Greece to reinstate the citizenship rights of tens of thousands of Turkish Minority members who were stripped of their citizenship under the now-repealed Article 19 of the Greek Citizenship Law No. 3370/1955; - 7.
 Reiterates its invitation to Greece to take necessary and urgent steps, in consultation with the Turkish Muslim Minority, to address their educational issues which are also directly linked to the socioeconomic development of the region they live in. - 8.
-Requests the Secretary-General to initiate an inquiry as to the issues raised in this Resolution in particular and to present a report thereon to the Forty Fourth Session of the Conference of Foreign Ministers; - 9.
-Welcomes the meeting between the Secretary General and the Greek Minister of Foreign Affairs in New York in October 2015 and encourages initiatives by the Greek Government aiming at enhancing the prosperity and well-being of the Muslim minority in Greece. - 10.
-Takes note of the Secretary General meeting with the elected muftis in Istanbul in April 2016. - 11.
-Welcomes the opening for the academic year 2016-2017 of an "Islamic Studies Program" at the University of Thessaloniki. - 12.
-Takes note of the support provided by Al-Azhar University in religious issues and religious schools for Muslims in Greece. - 13.
-Invites the Secretary-General to resume dialogue and cooperation with the Government of Greece aiming at enhancing the prosperity and well-being of the Muslims in Greece, particularly the Turkish Muslim Minority and the Muslim population in the Dodecanese. - 14.
-Requests the Secretary-General to follow up the implementation of this resolution and to submit a report thereon to the 46th Session of the Council of Foreign Ministers.
+Requests the Secretary-General to initiate an inquiry as to the issues raised in this Resolution in particular and to present a report thereon to the Forty Sixth Session of the Council of Foreign Ministers; - 9.
+Welcomes the opening for the academic year 2016-2017 of an "Islamic Studies Program" at the University of Thessaloniki. - 10.
+Takes note of the support provided by Al-Azhar University in religious issues and religious schools for Muslims in Greece. - 11.
+Invites the Secretary-General to resume dialogue and cooperation with the Government of Greece aiming at enhancing the prosperity and well-being of the Muslims in Greece, particularly the Turkish Muslim Minority and the Muslim population in the Dodecanese. - 12.
+Requests the Secretary-General to follow up the implementation of this resolution and to submit a report thereon to the 48th Session of the Council of Foreign Ministers.

-RESOLUTION NO. 4/45-MM ON THE SITUATION OF THE MUSLIM COMMUNITY IN MYANMAR
+RESOLUTION NO.4/47-MM ON THE SITUATION OF THE ROHINGYA MUSLIM COMMUNITY IN MYANMAR

-The Forty-Fifth Session of the Council of Foreign Ministers (Session of Islamic Values for Sustainable Peace, Solidarity and Development), held in Dhaka, People's Republic of Bangladesh, from 20-21 Sha'ban 1439 H (5-6 May 2018),
+The Forty-Seventh Session of the Council of Foreign Ministers of the Organization of Islamic Cooperation (United Against Terrorism for Peace and Development) held in Niamey, Republic of Niger, on 27-28 November 2020 (12-13 Rabi al Thani 1442H).